-*If you would like more information about a group or have an interest in developing your own, contact the Office of Campus Life in the Cisler Center at ext.
+*If you would like more information about a group or have an interest in developing your own, contact the Campus Life Office in the Cisler Center at ext.
 2236.

-Greek Life: The Greeks participate in a number of fund-raisers, community service projects, self-improvement seminars and campus activities.
+- Greek Life: The Greeks participate in a number of fund-raisers, community service projects, self-improvement seminars and campus activities.
 The Inter-Greek Council is the central point for communication between the fraternities, sororities, and co-ed organizations that represent the collegiate Greek culture.
 To find out more about Greek Life call ext.
 2236.
-A list of greek organizations can be found at www.lssu.edu/campuslife/greeks
+A list of Greek organizations can be found at www.lssu.edu/campuslife/assembly/igc.php.

 - Student Government: Student Government is the student voice.
 Student representatives act on behalf of the full student body to address concerns and suggest ideas throughout the University community.
-Student Government is comprised of 12 representatives (elected in the Fall) and four executive positions (elected in the Spring).
-If you have interest in either campaigning for a position or participating on one of the many university committees, contact the Student Government Office at ext.
+Student Government is comprised of 12 representatives (9 elected in the spring, 3 elected in the fall) and four executive positions (elected in the Spring).
+If you have interest in either campaigning for a position or participating on one of the many University committees, contact the Student Government Office at ext.
 2550 for more details.
-Information on Student Government can be found at www.lssu.edu/stugov/
+Information on Student Government can be found at www.lssu.edu/stugov/.

 - Student Media: LSSU offers two media venues for student enjoyment.
 WLSO is the University radio station.
 Student DJs offer a wide variety of programming throughout the day and well into the evening.
 The station dial number is 90.1 FM.
 The request line is 635-2863 (ext.
 2863).
 If you have interest in hosting your own radio program call ext.
 7504.
 The Compass is the student-facilitated newspaper.
 It is published weekly and covers events both on and off campus.
 If you have interest in writing for the paper or have any questions, call ext.
 2551.